U.S. chain restaurants get one more year to display calorie count

 The calorie rule covers meals at sit-down restaurants, take-out food, bakery items, ice cream from an ice-cream store and pizza, which will be labeled by the slice and whole pie.

-They were required to display calories on all menus and menu boards by Dec.
-1, 2015. (reut.rs/1vJgqzw)
+They were required to display calories on all menus and menu boards by the end of 2015.
+Nutritional details, including calories from fat, cholesterol, sugars and protein, must be made available in writing upon request. (reut.rs/1vJgqzw)

-The rule also includes movie theaters, amusement parks, large vending machine operators and alcoholic beverages served in restaurants, but not drinks mixed or served at a bar.
+The rule also includes movie theaters, amusement parks and alcoholic beverages served in restaurants, but not drinks mixed or served at a bar.

-Joan McGlockton, vice president of Industry Affairs and Food Policy for the National Restaurant Association, said the extension was the result of establishments' requests for clarity in some areas of ambiguity.

-"For instance, if you have a bottle of wine on your menu, do you have to put calorie counts for the entire bottle, or do you put it by the glass?"

 At the time of publication in December last year, the FDA had given restaurants one year and vending machine operators two years to comply with the rule.